Battle of Hlobane: Background

 The British commander Frederic Thesiger (Lord Chelmsford) intended to invade Zululand with three columns and converge on the Zulu capital of Ulundi (Ondini).
-No. 1 Column (under Colonel Charles Pearson) on the coast was to begin its advance at the Lower Drift of the Tugela River.
-No. 3 Column (under Lord Chelmsford) in the centre was to cross Rorke's Drift and advance 85 mi to the capital.
-No. 4 Column (under Colonel Evelyn Wood) had to advance the shortest distance, about 75 mi.
+No. 1 Column (Colonel Charles Pearson) on the coast was to begin its advance at the Lower Drift of the Tugela River.
+No. 3 Column (Lord Chelmsford) in the centre was to cross Rorke's Drift and advance 85 mi to the capital.
+No. 4 Column (Colonel Evelyn Wood) had to advance the shortest distance, about 75 mi.
 Wood was to move slowly to enable No. 1 Column to catch up.
-No. 4 Column consisted of eight infantry companies from the 13th and 90th Light Infantry, with about 1,500 men, four 7-pounder mountain guns of the 11th Battery, 7th Brigade (11/7) RA, roughly 200 cavalry of the Frontier Light Horse (FLH), the civilian followers of Piet Uys and Wood's Irrregulars, 300 African infantry along with ox-wagon transport and impedimenta, about 2,000 infantry and 200 cavalry all told.
+No. 4 Column consisted of eight infantry companies from the 13th and 90th Light Infantry regiments, with about 1,500 men, four 7-pounder mountain guns of the 11th Battery, 7th Brigade (11/7) RA, roughly 200 cavalry of the Frontier Light Horse (FLH), the civilian followers of Piet Uys and Wood's irregulars, 300 African infantry along with ox-wagon transport and impedimenta, about 2,000 infantry and 200 cavalry all told.